 - MiTechKids teaching lessons

-- 21things4students 6 Quests to learn Google Slides through a project
+- 21things4students 4 Quests to learn Google Slides (create, insert, advanced features, present & publish)

 - Article from Edublogger: Beginner's guide to Google slides in the classroom.
 This includes how to embed your presentation into blog posts and for remote learning.

 - 30 Interactive Google Slides Activities for Classroom Excitement from Ditch that Textbook.

 - How to Create Drag & Drop Activities with Google Slides (<20 min video, 2019)